TEACHER TRAINING

 Online Anatomy Program and Continued Support

-As we conclude the weekend, you will receive access to the online Anatomy program.
+Once payment is made, you will receive access to our online Anatomy program.
 While this component of your studies will be conducted online, we will maintain consistent communication and host regular follow-up sessions to address any inquiries that may arise from the course material.
 Our team remains readily available to provide guidance and support as you navigate the intricacies of anatomical study.

 Breath, Nervous System, & Practical Intro to Restorative